 About Finchley Dog Walker aka Derek Chambers

 So you’re considering hiring me as your “Dog Walker”?
 Brilliant – welcome to my website, where you will get to know me and how my business operates.
 Although I’m a professional, qualified Dog Walker, who, if I didn’t have a living to earn charging you money for pet sitting and dog walks, I’d truthfully most likely walk your dog for no charge!
-Dog walking isn’t a career choice that people turn to just to make a few pounds; No, in the main, dog walkers are dedicated animal lovers who do a job that we love while getting paid for what we enjoy.
+Dog walking isn’t a career choice that people turn to just to make a few pounds; in the main, dog walkers are dedicated animal lovers who do a job that we love while getting paid for what we enjoy.

-There are few things as a Dog Walker that we need to carry out our work – of course, a dog, a leash and house keys, but there are a few other things to take into consideration that would make my working day a whole lot easier.
+There are a few things as a Dog Walker that we need to carry out our work – of course, a dog, a leash and house keys, but there are a few other things to take into consideration that would make my working day a whole lot easier.

 If you cancel your walk, please give me advance notice